The Landscape Library

 When calculating the time it will take to make an object using a 3D printer, the most important factor is to consider the number of layers you need the model to have.
 Typically, the higher the layer count the longer it will take for the machine to print the object.
 The infill percentage of the model also plays a role in how long it will take as wholly hollow objects will take less time to print than solid cubes.

-One of the reasons that architects are increasingly turning to 3D printing is because it saves them money.
+One of the reasons that landscape architects are increasingly turning to 3D printing is because it saves them money.
 Traditionally, they would spend days and even weeks painstakingly hand building models out of cardboard or foam in order to test out different designs or compare them against each other.
 With additive manufacturing, this process is dramatically shortened to just a few hours, freeing up valuable time that can be spent on planning and making edits.

 Where to learn 3D modeling?